Fade BG Image

 And a massive stone makes for great bluff fuel for the car…

-Anyway, time to harvest materials for magic tools.
+Anyway, time to harvest materials for Magic Tools.
 Procurement time.

 I left town by flashing my Adventurers' Guild Card.

-If I head to the forest where I did lumberjack work with Spatial Magic, there are a decent number of monsters and also trees I'm allowed to fell.
-I'll hunt while consulting with Basic Knowledge-san.
+If I head to the forest where I did lumberjack work with Spatial Magic, there are a decent number of monsters and trees I'm allowed to fell.
+I'll hunt while consulting Basic Knowledge-san.

 Ooh, a Caterpillar.
 Big ol' inchworm.
 Gross.
 But apparently it's a beneficial monster that eats branches like selective thinning… If you don't attack, it's harmless, so I'll leave it be.